Garbage and Recycling Collection

 Yard waste collection begins the first FULL week of April and ends on the LAST week of November.
 Weather permitting, collection services may be extended.

 Additional 95 Gallon Garbage Totes or 35 Gallon Recycling Totes are available at request for a fee of $56 per year.
-Contact Advanced Waste Disposal at (815) 874-8431.
+Contact Waste Management at (815) 874-8431.